LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 you behaved like us;

-we don't exist at all:
+we don't exist at all;

-I wish I wished no more.
+I wish I wished no more;

-&nbsp;

-I wish that you saved me regardless
+but I wish that you saved me

+regardless of everything,

 of my paranoia,

-but no,

-you are long gone.
+but you are long gone.

 &nbsp;